moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 - RemotePlayWhatever is also bundled with NSL to allow for local and co-op play between non steam games, this is created by m4Engi, here is the repo [here](https://github.com/m4dEngi/RemotePlayWhatever)

+- Ludusavi is also pre-installed and setup for NSL for your games save backups.
+Not all games will work with this yet so bare this in mind when deleted or uninstalling games that are arent backed up yet, here is the repo [here](https://github.com/mtkennerly/ludusavi)

 <h1 align="center">
 Currently Working On 👷‍♂️
 </h1>